IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Results and Discussion

 \subsection{Noise Robustness}

-The above inductive and transductive results report the best accuracy.
-Besides the best accuracy, the last accuracy (i.e., the test accuracy of the last epoch) reflects whether the model can prevent fitting noisy samples at the end of training.
-To reveal the noise robustness of our system with label correction, we further compare the last accuracy of different approaches in Table \ref{Table4}.
-In this section, we treat the system without correction as the comparison system. \begin{itemize} \item \textbf{With correction}: It is our method that integrates IRNet with PiCO for noisy PLL (see Section \ref{sec:implementation_details}).

-\item \textbf{Without correction}: It comes from our method but omits IRNet.
-Therefore, this model is identical to PiCO and does not exploit label correction. \end{itemize}

-Table \ref{Table4} shows the performance gap between the best and last accuracy.
-From this table, we observe that the system with correction can obtain similar best and last results in the presence of label noise.
-Taking the results on MNIST as an example, the performance gap of the comparison system is 8.59\%$\sim$17.29\%, while the performance gap of our method is only 0.10\%$\sim$0.15\%.
-Therefore, our label correction strategy can improve the noise robustness of existing PLL systems.
+Last accuracy (i.e., test accuracy for the last epoch) reflects whether the model can prevent fitting noisy samples at the end of training.
+To reveal the noise robustness of our system, we further compare the last accuracy.
+Table \ref{Table4} shows the best accuracy, the last accuracy, and the performance gap between them.
+From this table, we observe that the system using IRNet can achieve similar best and last results in the presence of label noise.
+Taking the results on Kuzushiji-MNIST as an example, the performance gap of the system without IRNet is 9.42\%$\sim$12.46\%, while the performance gap of the system with IRNet is only 0.12\%$\sim$0.14\%.
+Therefore, with the help of IRNet, the system becomes stable and does not cause performance degradation due to overfitting when the number of epochs increases.

 Fig. \ref{Figure5} presents the curves of noise level and test accuracy.
-Without correction, the model fits noisy samples in the learning process and causes performance degradation on the test set.
-Differently, our method can reduce the noise level of the dataset (see Fig. \ref{Figure5-1}), thereby improving the test accuracy under noise conditions (see Fig. \ref{Figure5-2}).
+Without IRNet correction, the model fits noisy samples in the learning process and causes performance degradation on the test set.
+Differently, IRNet can reduce the noise level of the dataset (see Fig. \ref{Figure5-1}), thereby improving the test accuracy under noise conditions (see Fig. \ref{Figure5-2}).
 Meanwhile, based on theoretical analysis, the boundary $m$ should decrease exponentially in each round and eventually converge to a stable value $m_{\text{end}}$.
 Since $m$ is related to the noise level of the dataset $\eta$, $\eta$ should also decrease exponentially.
 Interestingly, we observe a similar phenomenon in Fig. \ref{Figure5-1}.
-These results prove the reliability of our theoretical analysis.